muziejus/transverse/index.md

 Albertinum](https://en.wikipedia.org/wiki/University_of_K%C3%B6nigsberg#/media/File:Albertinum.JPG),”
 c.
 1850.

-Note: But first, let’s put some balls of conflict into motion.
+Note: So let’s put some balls of conflict into motion.
 The first gambit might be familiar, but even so, I hope to tell it in a new way.
 This is a 19th century drawing of the Collegium Albertinum, the oldest building in the University of Königsberg.
 It doesn’t exist anymore, having been bombed to